Selma to Montgomery marches: Background

 With civil rights activity blocked by Judge Hare's injunction, Frederick Douglas Reese requested the assistance of King and the SCLC.
 Reese was president of the DCVL, but the group declined to invite the SCLC; the invitation instead came from a group of local activists who would become known as the Courageous Eight – Ulysses S. Blackmon Sr., Amelia Boynton, Ernest Doyle, Marie Foster, James Gildersleeve, J.D.
 Hunter Sr., Henry Shannon Sr., and Reese.

 Three of SCLC's main organizers – James Bevel, Diane Nash, and James Orange – had already been working on Bevel's Alabama Voting Rights Project since late 1963.
 King and the executive board of SCLC had not joined it.

 When SCLC officially accepted the invitation from the "Courageous Eight", Bevel, Nash, Orange, and others in SCLC began working in Selma in December 1964.
 They also worked in the surrounding counties, along with the SNCC staff who had been active there since early 1963.

 Since the rejection of voting status for the Mississippi Freedom Democratic Party delegates by the regular delegates at the 1964 Democratic National Convention in Atlantic City, major tensions between SCLC and SNCC had been brewing.
 SCLC ultimately remained neutral in the MFDP dispute to maintain its ties with the national Democratic coalition.
 Many SNCC members believed they were in an adversarial position with an American establishment which they thought had scorned grassroots democracy.
 SNCC's focus was on bottom-up organizing, establishing deep-rooted local power bases through community organizing.
-They had become distrustful of SCLC's spectacular mobilizations which were designed to appeal to the national media and Washington, DC, but which, most of SNCC believed, did not result in major improvements for the lives of African Americans on the ground.
+They had become distrustful of SCLC's spectacular mobilizations which were designed to appeal to the national media and Washington, D.C., but which, most of SNCC believed, did not result in major improvements for the lives of African Americans on the ground.
 But, SNCC chairman John Lewis (also an SCLC board member), believed mass mobilizations to be invaluable, and he urged the group to participate.
 SNCC called in Fay Bellamy and Silas Norman to be full-time organizers in Selma.